 On January 20, 2006, Mr. Robert Aholt, Jr. tendered his resignation as Chief Operating Officer of the Company.
 In connection therewith, on March 31, 2006, the Company and Mr. Aholt entered into a Settlement Agreement and General Release.
 Pursuant to the settlement agreement, the Company agreed to pay to Mr. Aholt the aggregate sum of \$250,000 (less applicable Federal and California state and local withholdings and payroll deductions), payable over a period of two years in biweekly installments of \$4,808 commencing on April 7, 2006, except that the first payment was in the amount of \$9,615.
 In July 2006, this agreement was amended to provide for semi-monthly payments of \$10,417 for the remaining 21 months.
-In the event the Company and Mr. Aholt each provided certain general releases.
+In the event the Company breaches its payment obligations under the Settlement Agreement and such breach remains uncured, the full balance owed shall become due.
+The Company and Mr. Aholt each provided certain general releases.
 Mr. Aholt also agrees to continue to be bound by his obligations not to compete with the Company and to maintain the confidentiality of Company proprietary information.